Extremal edge general position sets in some graphs: Introduction

 \section{Introduction}

 Edge general position sets in graphs occur as the edge variant of general position sets.
-The latter sets have already been extensively researched, see the seminal papers~\cite{manuel-2018, ullas-2016}, some of the subsequent ones~\cite{klavzar-2021, patkos-2020, tian-2021a, tian-2023+, yao-2022}, and references therein.
-The edge version has been introduced in~\cite{manuel-2022} and further studied in~\cite{manuel-2023+}.
+As we know, general position sets have already been extensively researched, see the seminal papers~\cite{manuel-2018, ullas-2016}, some of the subsequent ones~\cite{klavzar-2023a, klavzar-2021, korze-2023, patkos-2020, tian-2021a, tian-2023+, yao-2022}, and references therein.
+The edge version has been introduced in~\cite{manuel-2022} and further studied in~\cite{klavzar-2023b, manuel-2023+}.
 In this paper we continue this direction of research.

 Let $G = (V(G), E(G))$ be a graph.
 Then we say that $X\subseteq E(G)$ is an {\em edge general position set} if for any shortest path $P$ of $G$ and any three edges $e, e', e''\in X$ we have $|E(P) \cap \{e, e', e''\}| \le 2$.
 The {\em edge general position number} $\gpe(G)$ of $G$ is the cardinality of a largest edge general position set.
 An edge general position set of cardinality $\gpe(G)$ is called a {\em $\gpe$-set} of $G$.